WDI-SEA/notes/02-js-jquery/js-control-flow/readme.md

 1. Skip lines of code based on a condition.
 2. Repeat lines of code when traversing a data set or just for the sake of DRY code.

+**What kinds of statements do you remember from the prework that changed control flow?**

 **Here are some statements we can use to alter the control flow:**
 1. [if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else)
 2. [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)